LCAS/nbs_experiments/README.md

 # nbs_experiments
 This repo contains maps and gazebo worlds for experiments.
-It's main use is to get an environment for mcdm experiments with Tiago and others.
+It's main use is to get an environment for mcdm experiments.

 # Simulation
-Main launcher is `INB3123_experiment.launch` which contains almost everything.
+Main launcher is `RASBERRY_rfid_grid_gazebo.launch` which contains almost everything.

 # Setting up LCAS software.
 If you still haven't set up this awesome software, you won't be able to go on.
 Please proceed with: